yyoel/yyoel/README.md

 <!-- markdownlint-disable MD033 MD013 -->
 # Hi there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

+My name is Yulius

+- I'm a Big Data Engineer.
+- I'm from Indonesia,living in Tangerang Selatan.
+- currently working at BFI Finance

 <!-- markdownlint-enable MD033 MD013 -->
-My name is Yulius and I'm a Big Data Engineer.
-I'm from Indonesia, living in Tangerang Selatan and currently working at BFI Finance
 <!--
 **yyoel/yyoel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.